Zinn-Digital-LTD/Zinn-Digital-WP-REST-API-Manager/readme.txt

 == Support ==

 If you need help, email us at [office@zinndigital.com](mailto:office@zinndigital.com) with full details and screenshots.
-We’re always happy to help!
+We're always happy to help!